mycodeplug/dzcb/doc/WALKTHROUGH.md

 ## Make Changes to Source Files

-From the repository main screen in Github Desktop, click "Show in Explorer" to view and files
+From the repository main screen in Github Desktop, click "Show in Explorer" to view the files

 <img src="./walkthrough/github-desktop-repo.png">